gdamjan/uwsgi-deployments/README.md

 uwsgi supports the systemd socket activation protocol (see the nextcloud example) which has several benefits.
 It makes it easier to setup the permissions for the unix domain socket file, thus the application doesn't need any special permissions or group setup.
-Also combined with uwsgis options `die-on-idle` and `idle = 600` you can make the apps only run when needed and shutdown when not used.
+Also combined with the uwsgi options `die-on-idle = true` and `idle = 600` you can make the apps only run when needed and shutdown when not used.